7Block Labs

 • SP1 (Succinct)

-• Offers three proof types: compressed (STARK only), Groth16 (~260 bytes, ~270k gas), and Plonk (~868 bytes, ~300k gas), with off‑chain/no_std and Wasm verification options and a ready‑to‑use EVM verifier template.
-Suitable when you want a fixed gas footprint and tiny calldata on any EVM chain. (docs.succinct.xyz)
+• SP1 gives you three proof types: the compressed option (only STARK), Groth16 (around 260 bytes, ~270k gas), and Plonk (about 868 bytes, ~300k gas).
+Plus, it offers off‑chain/no_std and Wasm verification options along with a ready-to-go EVM verifier template.
+It's perfect when you're looking for a consistent gas usage and super small calldata on any EVM chain.
+If you're interested, check this out: (docs.succinct.xyz).

 • zkSync Boojum